getify/You-Dont-Know-JS/objects-classes/ch1.md

 // [ ["favoriteNumber",42], ["isDeveloper",true], ["firstName":"Kyle"] ]
 ```

-Added in ES6, `Object.entries(..)` retieves this list of entries -- containing only owned an enumerable properties; see "Object Characteristics" later in this chapter -- from a source object.
+Added in ES6, `Object.entries(..)` retieves this list of entries -- containing only owned an enumerable properties; see the "Property Descriptors" section in the next chapter -- from a source object.

 Such a list can be looped/iterated over, potentially assigning properties to another existing object.
 However, it's also possible to create a new object from a list of entries, using `Object.fromEntries(..)` (added in ES2019):